Back to Portfolio

 3-Sentence Investment Thesis

-Tower Semiconductor is the world's dominant specialty foundry for silicon photonics (SiPho), commanding ~80% market share in a segment experiencing explosive growth driven by AI datacenter optical interconnect demand.
-The company's 2028 financial model targets $2.84B revenue and $750M net profit (26.4% net margin), representing a 50.5% net profit CAGR from 2025, backed by $920M in capacity CapEx with 70%+ of SiPho capacity pre-reserved by customers through 2028.
-However, at $174.68 the stock prices in perfection -- trading at 97x trailing earnings and 23x the 2028 net profit target on an EV/net income basis -- leaving zero margin of safety for execution risk, cyclical downturns, or competitive encroachment.
+Tower Semiconductor is the world's dominant specialty foundry for silicon photonics (SiPho), commanding approximately 80% market share in a segment experiencing explosive growth driven by AI datacenter optical interconnect demand.
+The company's 2028 financial model targets $2.84B revenue and $750M net profit (26.4% net margin), representing a 50.5% net income CAGR from 2025, supported by $920M in capacity CapEx with 70%+ of SiPho capacity pre-reserved through customer prepayments.
+At $226.45, the stock has appreciated 30% in three weeks and now trades at approximately 116x trailing earnings and 34x the 2028 net profit target -- pricing in flawless execution with no margin of safety and significant downside risk to any stumble.

 Key Metrics Dashboard